sassoftware/viya4-iac-azure/docs/user/AzureHelpTopics.md

 ## How to create Service Principal using AzureCLI

 A Service Principal is effectively a "user" that you create to use with automated tools, like Terraform, to access Azure services on your behalf.
 You give it a role with only the permissions needed to execute the tasks that the ServicePrincipal performs on your behalf.

-You can create a Service Principal to use with Terraform with the following steps.
+You can create a Service Principal to use with Terraform with the following steps:

-**Note:** You will need an Azure account with **'Owner'** role to perform these operations
+**Note:** You will need an Azure account with **'Owner'** role to perform these operations.
+Service Principal name must be unique and you may need to change the value `--name http://$USER` if it exists already.

 ```bash